ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+= 4.1 =
+* Added new constants: "_SLUG", "_PREFIX", "_SETTINGS" and "_NAME".
+* Value of the "_VERSION" constant replaced with information from the plugin header data.
+* All references to the plugin name, slug, prefix are replaced with constants.
+* The "name" attribute removed from the "<form>" tag.
+* Code formatting improved.
+* F.A.Q. section updated.

 = 4.0.1 =
 * Fixed the bug due to which the the "Warning: Illegal string offset 'version' in" and the "Warning: Illegal string offset 'old_version' in" warnings are displayed.
 (Thanks to Sven Brill)